Buyers

 This can go back and forth several times.
 Once both parties agree on everything, including the price, terms, etc. you will be considered “Under Contract”.
 Copies of the signed contract will be sent to the Title Company and the Lender in preparation for the loan and transfer of title.
 Your agent will steer you through all the steps in the process leading to closing, the main ones of which are listed below.

-6. Get an inspection
+6. Get an inspection.

 The purpose of the inspection is to establish any issues or defects the property may have.
 It also gives you, the buyer, the opportunity to ask the seller to remedy the problems or request compensation to fix the problem yourself.
 Even brand new homes may have inspection issues, so it is unrealistic to expect any house to be “perfect.”
 Your agent will be able to steer you through the process and help you determine what issues are serious and need to be fixed and what to ask the seller to do.